-The Board delegates responsibility for the day-to-day management of the Group to the Managing Director and senior executives but remains responsible for overseeing the performance of the management team.
+The Board delegates responsibility for the day-to-day management of the Company to the Managing Director and senior executives but remains responsible for overseeing the performance of the management team.
 To ensure that this responsibility is clearly defined, the Board has delegated a range of authorities to management through formal delegations.
 These include limited expenditure authority along with the limited authority to enter into contracts and engage staff.

-In general, the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of the Group.
-It is required to do all things that may be necessary to be done in order to carry out the objectives of the Group.
-The Board has the final responsibility for the successful operations of the Group.
+In general, the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of the Company.
+It is required to do all things that may be necessary to be done in order to carry out the objectives of the Company.
 Without intending to limit this general role of the Board, the specific or principal functions and responsibilities include:

-- Acting as an interface between the Group and shareholders; - Setting the goals of the Group; - Reviewing the annual progress and performance of the Group in meeting its objectives; - Providing the overall strategic direction of the Group; - Determining policies governing the operations of the Group; - Appointing and approving the terms and conditions of the appointment of the Managing Director (MD); - Reviewing and providing feedback on the performance of the MD; - Endorsing the terms and conditions for senior executives reporting to the MD through the Remuneration Committee; - Establishing and determining the powers and functions of the committees of the Board, including the Audit and the Remuneration Committees; - Approving major operating plans; - Approving the annual budget and long-term budgets; - Board approval of all banking facilities; - Approving all significant items of capital expenditure; - Approving all significant operational expenditures outside budget; - Approving all mergers and acquisitions, and property acquisitions and disposals; - Approving the issue or cancellation of shares; - Approving all significant loans to outside parties or employees; - Approving half-yearly and yearly accounts; - Keeping the market informed about Korvest in accordance with ASX rules; - Reviewing its own performance; - Resolution of major issues of material nature affecting the organisation; - Approving management reporting processes and documentation; - Approving all significant contracts, leases and other company commitments; and - Ensuring that all requirements of the ASX, ASIC, ACCC, ATO and other relevant legislation are met.
+- Acting as an interface between the Company and shareholders; - Setting the goals of the Company; - Reviewing the annual progress and performance of the Company in meeting its objectives; - Providing the overall strategic direction of the Company; - Determining policies governing the operations of the Company; - Appointing and approving the terms and conditions of the appointment of the Managing Director (MD); - Reviewing and providing feedback on the performance of the MD; - Endorsing the terms and conditions for senior executives reporting to the MD through the Remuneration Committee; - Establishing and determining the powers and functions of the committees of the Board, including the Audit and the Remuneration Committees; - Approving major operating plans; - Approving the annual budget and long-term budgets; - Board approval of all banking facilities; - Approving all significant items of capital expenditure; - Approving all significant operational expenditures outside budget; - Approving all mergers and acquisitions, and property acquisitions and disposals; - Approving the issue or cancellation of shares; - Approving all significant loans to outside parties or employees; - Approving half-yearly and yearly accounts; - Keeping the market informed about Korvest in accordance with ASX rules; - Reviewing its own performance; - Resolution of major issues of material nature affecting the organisation; - Approving management reporting processes and documentation; - Approving all significant contracts, leases and other company commitments; and - Ensuring that all requirements of the ASX, ASIC, ACCC, ATO and other relevant legislation are met.